nisaespa/project_progress/README.md

 ### Description

-We are developing an inventory manager with the knowledge learned across this semester in order to get a useful program. the code is pretty basic at the moment, nowadays its useful, it use two principal classes, inventory wich is composed by product
+We are developing an inventory manager with the knowledge learned across this semester in order to get a useful program. the code is pretty basic at the moment, nowadays its useful, it use two principal classes, inventory and product. inventory is composed by product; so product is used to save the information of the things that are in the inventory. then we have the class inventory which let search and update the amount of products

 ## UML Class Diagrams:
 ``` mermaid